Think of the following scenarios:

 - Estimated work hours

 1. Estimated work hours

 Most experienced and reputable movers will give you roughly the same estimate.
-There may be some deviations, due to the number of workers, the size of the van and workflow.
+There may be some deviations, due to the number of workers, the size of the van or moving truck and workflow.
 However, the difference will not be more than an hour in almost all cases.
 So long as you’ve hired reputable movers, estimated work hours will have little to do with saving you $$$ for your next move, as it will be rather consistent with very little deviation.

 2. Hourly rate

 Hourly rate is significant as it’s the multiplier for your moving cost.
 However unless you live in a remote area, there will be a moderate to a high level of competition, and the hourly rate will vary at most about 15%.
 Again the deviation is very little with hourly rate, thanks to stiff competition.
 Hourly rate won’t be the major determinant for saving $$$ for you next move.

 Surprisingly, travel time from the depot will most often be one of the biggest deciding elements of the final amount on the bill.
 As the staff need to be paid for their time and the fuel consumption must be covered while movers make their way to pick up point.
 Thus, local removalist will get to you sooner.